WebAssembly/component-model/design/mvp/Concurrency.md

 `f2: func() -> future` would convey *two* events: first, the return of `f2`, at which point the caller receives the readable end of a `future` that, when successfully read, conveys the completion of a second event.

+Given the readable end of one stream/future and the writable end of another, the `{stream,future}.forward` built-ins can be called to efficiently forward all remaining values from the readable end into the writable end, avoiding any intermediate copies.
+Doing so relinquishes ownership of both handles, allowing the calling component instance to be eagerly torn down while the forwarding is in progress.

 The [Stream and Future State] section describes the runtime state maintained for streams and futures by the Canonical ABI.